ska-telescope/ska-bf-switch-exporter/docs/src/xrt_fpga_exporter/index.rst

     Options:
     --version                       Show the version and exit.
-    --xrt-install-dir DIRECTORY     Path to the Xilinx XRT install directory --web-port INTEGER              Port number on which to expose metrics --log-level [DEBUG|INFO|WARNING|ERROR]
+    --web-port INTEGER              Port number on which to expose metrics --log-level [DEBUG|INFO|WARNING|ERROR]
                                     Logging level used to configure the Python